GSto/digital-garden/notes/evergreen notes.md

 Evergreen notes are a great way to fall into making [[deck chair moves]] if you aren't careful.
 The most important part of the practice is you help sharpen your thinking, and offload storage from your physical brain to a digital data store.
 Don't get too caught up in tools and processes.
 The most important thing is to do the work.

 Offloading some of work into a data store we can trust helps you combat the [[Zeigarnik effect]]: the stress caused by holding unclosed loops in our short-term memory.

+## Increasing the value of an evergreen note
+- **Include a further reading or appendix section** This gives the reader additional resources to research the work further
+- **deep linking.** Add links through out the note, both to other notes, other works, and external resources.
+- **add media** - images, youtube videos, twitter threads, code samples, etc. all add to the richness of the note.